FairRootGroup/FairSoft/README.md

 If the previous choice was _Yes_ one has to define in the next menu how to handle the Geant4 data files.
 These files have after installation a size of approximately 650 MB.
-If you don't intent to use Geant4 you shoule choose _Don't install_, if unsure choose one of the other options described below.
+If you don't intent to use Geant4 you should choose _Don't install_, if unsure choose one of the other options described below.

 If the data files should be installed it is normally save to choose the